-5.5 Supporting pupils moving between phases and preparing for adulthood
+5.5 How do we support pupils moving between phases and preparing for adulthood?

 We will share information with the school, college, or other setting the pupil is moving to.
 The SENDCO will liaise with the receiving school where necessary and parents will be consulted upon this information sharing beforehand.